 Remember, this is your opportunity to shine and promote yourself, and whilst there are no marks attributed to this section of your application, the cover letter can "set the scene" for your application.

-All applications are to be submitted electronically via www.austindoctors.org.au website.
+All applications are to be submitted electronically via www.austindoctors.org.au website using the standardised template available.
 Please follow the prescribed format guide with your application.

-For positions that are not jointly recruited, the cover letter should be addressed to the Doctors in Training Manager of the Medical Workforce Unit at Austin Health - Ms. Sarah McConchie and Recruitment Co-ordinator of Medical Workforce Unit Ms Emma Saggese.
+For positions that are not jointly recruited, the cover letter should be addressed to the Deputy Director of the Medical Workforce Unit at Austin Health - Ms. Sarah McConchie.

-In the pre-vocational positions that are jointly recruited with Northern Health (PGY2, some PGY3 and some Registrrar positions) the letters should be addressed to both the Doctor in Trainig Manager , (Ms. Sarah McConchie) Recruitment Co-ordinator Ms Emma Saggese, and the Operations Manager, Junior Medical Workforce Unit, Northern Health (Ms. Lora Davies).
+In the pre-vocational positions that are collaboratively appointed with Northern Health (PGY2 Medical, BPT2 and BPT3 Medical and some Registrar positions), letters should be addressed to both Ms. Sarah McConchie, Deputy Director, MWU, Austin Health and to Ms. Sonya Steve, Operations Manager, Junior Medical Workforce Unit, Northern Health.

 Referee requirements differ depending on the position type you are applying for.
 For interns, Austin Health require referees to be nominated through the PMCV online computer matching process.